vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 3. Click the **Save** button
 4. Enter a commit message into the **Save Pipeline** pop up and click **Save & Run**.

-You should see the following output for the `sh` step:
+You should see the following output for the `sh` step after your Pipeline runs:

 ```
 openjdk version "9.0.4"